ComNets-Bremen/OPSLite/README.md

                            +-----------|------------+
                                        |

-Each of the above layers can be configured throufgh their parameters to behave as required.
+Each of the above layers can be configured through their parameters to behave as required.
 Here are the models associated with each layer.

 1. Application Layer consist of the `KHeraldApp` application that classifies data items as liked and non-liked